 - Organic Agriculture means no synthetic external inputs such as chemicals, fertilizers, pesticides and synthetic hormones or Genetically Modified Organisms (GMOs) have been used in agricultural production

-- National Programme for Organic Production is a Government of India programme which provides institutional mechanism for implementation of the National Standards for Organic Production (NSOP) with a third-party certification control system as notified by the Director General of Foreign Trade under the Foreign Trade (Development and Regulation) Act, 1992.
+- National Programme for Organic Production is a Government of India programme which provides an institutional mechanism for implementation of the National Standards for Organic Production (NSOP) with a third-party certification control system as notified by the Director General of Foreign Trade under the Foreign Trade (Development and Regulation) Act, 1992.

 - Participatory Guarantee System for India (PGS-India) means a quality assurance initiative for organic production operated by the Ministry of Agriculture and Farmer’s Welfare.

-- Standards for Organic Production mean any standards recognised by the Food Authority or the NSOP or PGS-India and to be followed in cultivation or harvest or production or storage or processing or trading of organic food products.
+- Standards for Organic Production mean any standards recognized by the Food Authority or the NSOP or PGS-India and to be followed in cultivation or harvest or production or storage or processing or trading of organic food products.

 Organic Food Labelling and Certification

 No person shall manufacture, pack, sell, offer for sale, market or otherwise distribute or import any organic foods unless they comply with the requirements laid down under these regulations.
-Any food sold as ‘organic food’ needs to comply with any oe of these
+Any food sold as ‘organic food’ needs to comply with any of these

 - Any other system or standards as may be notified by the Food Authority from time to time